 systemctl restart apache2

-We can now test php by opening up an internet browser and opening up the PHP script we saved.
-In this article, our server IP address from earlier is 192.168.0.1 and the PHP script is saved under the web root directory named test.php.
-We will now enter for the URL http://192.168.0.1/test.php and press Enter.
-You will see the following screen if installed and working properly.
+In this article, our server IP address from earlier is 192.168.0.1, and the PHP script is saved under the web root directory named test.php.
+We can now test php by opening up an internet browser and the PHP script we saved.
+We will now enter the URL http:// 192.168.0.1/test.php and press Enter.
+You will see the following screen if installed and working correctly.